wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 boolean logic.
 This flexibility is further extended via the concept of dynamic plugins, permitting the values to be dynamically interpreted, e.g. as version ranges.

+### Variant hash

+Variant hash is used as a stable and unique identifier for every set of variant properties.
+It is truncated to 8 characters in order to ensure that filenames remain short.
+SHA256 algorithm was chosen, because it is already widely used in wheels, in the `RECORD` file and therefore the package managers do not have to implement an additional algorithm.

+To ensure reproducible hash values, properties are sorted before hashing.
+They are then serialized into a canonical string form, and each one is terminated with a newline character to ensure their separation.

+As a special case, a variant hash of `00000000` is used for the null variant, in order to make it easily distinguishable from other variants.

+### Null variant

+The concept of a null variant was added to make it possible to distinguish a fallback wheel variant from a regular wheel published for backwards compatibility.
+For example, a package that features optional GPU support could publish the following wheels:

+1. One or more GPU wheel variants that is installed on systems with wheel variant support and a suitable GPU.

+2. A CPU-only null variant that is installed on systems with wheel variant support but without suitable GPU.

+3. A GPU+CPU regular wheel that is installed on systems without wheel variant support.

+In particular, this makes it possible to publish a smaller null variant for systems that do not feature suitable GPUs, with a fallback regular wheel with support for CPU and all GPUs for systems where variants are not supported and therefore GPU support cannot be determined.

 ## Specification